Financial Aid Questions?

 Students will be measured against the satisfactory academic progress standard at the end of the spring term to determine eligibility for receipt of Title IV financial assistance for the upcoming year.

-Attempted credits usually reflect course loads maintained in a student’s permanent record at the college.
+The attempted credits usually reflect course loads maintained in a student’s permanent record at the college.

 Enrollment in remedial courses will not be included as attempted credits for financial aid.